-NORC at the University of Chicago is seeking a qualified Senior Statistician to join our Statistics and Methodology department.
+NORC at the University of Chicago is seeking a qualified Senior Statistician to join our Statistics and Data Science department.

-The Statistics and Methodology department pioneers innovations in all aspects of survey research.
-NORC statisticians and methodologists help understand the cognitive processes underlying respondents’ reactions to surveys; design and implement rigorous, efficient methods for sampling from populations and weighting resultant survey data; and employ advanced techniques for analyzing and interpreting survey and secondary data.
-The department collaborates with all NORC research departments and the Academic Research Centers, as well as conducts research in its own field.
+The Statistics and Data Science department conducts a wide range of statistical projects, engaging in statistical analysis, modeling, data linkage, matching, disclosure control, small area estimation, and Bayesian analysis, to support all aspects of social science research.
+NORC statisticians and data scientists design and implement rigorous, efficient methods for sampling, weighting, and imputation for sample surveys and evaluation research.
+They also employ advanced techniques for analyzing and interpreting data.
+The department collaborates with the Methodology and Quantitative Social Sciences department, all NORC research departments, and the Academic Research Centers in addition to conducting research in its own field.

-- Senior Survey Statistician will assume responsibility for writing the statistical, sampling, analysis, and/or methodology sections of technical proposals.
+- Writing the statistical, sampling, and/or analytic sections of technical proposals.

-- Project responsibilities as task leader include sample design and selection; sample monitoring, analysis and estimation, methodology, quality initiatives, and management of the statistical team.
+- Leading statistical task components on projects, including: sample design and selection; sample monitoring, analysis and estimation, predictive analytics, quality initiatives, and management of the statistical team.

-- As project director, this position will play a leadership role and have overall responsibility for all project administrative and technical activities.
+- Leading projects as the project director, with overall responsibility for all project administrative and technical activities.

-- 7 years' experience in positions of increasing responsibility in statistics, survey research methods, or related field.
+- 7 years' experience in positions of increasing responsibility in statistics, data science, or related field.

 - At least 1 year of experience in project management and proposal development.

-- Knowledge of the methods, principles, and processes of survey research and broad experience in the field.
+- Knowledge of the methods, principles, and processes of survey research and broad experience in the field is preferred.

 - General familiarity with social science research and policy issues.